Reading time: 9 min.

 The natural oil you can see on your scalp, hair and skin is called sebum.
 Its role is to protect the surfaces it coats from friction, sunlight and excessive moisture.
 Furthermore, it has been shown to possess some antibacterial and anti-inflammatory properties [2].
 Sebum is produced by a multitude of sebaceous glands, which cover the entire surface of your skin, except for your palms and the soles of your feet.

 Your scalp contains sebaceous glands as well, which are linked to the hair exit channel.
 The sebum is then spread from your hair roots to the entire length of your strands when you brush it or run your hand through it.
-If your tresses are long, you may not always produce enough sebum to reach their ends.
+If your tresses are long, you may not always produce enough natural oils to reach their ends.
 This can cause dry, brittle hair unless you keep it conditioned and moisturised.

 Sometimes, due to a variety of causes, your sebaceous glands may start to produce more oil than necessary.
-This can not only clog your pores, leading to acne or scalp folliculitis, but it can also leave your strands looking greasy, flat and clumped together.
+This excess oil can not only clog your pores, leading to acne or scalp folliculitis, but it can also leave your strands looking greasy, flat and clumped together.
 This can make your hair look dirty even 1 day after you’ve washed it.

 What causes greasy hair?

-greasy hair
+greasy fine hair

 1. Overactive sebaceous glands